statikbe/laravel-filament-flexible-content-blocks/README.md

 ];
 ```

-Optionally, you can publish the views using
+Optionally, you can publish the views (e.g. if you want to tweak the content blocks) using:

 ```bash
 php artisan vendor:publish --tag="laravel-filament-flexible-content-blocks-views"